bilebucket/pbar/README.md

   * Test run bar.sh
   * modify to your liking

-If you actually try it and fix, modify, add something please, feel free to leave a pull request.
+If you actually try it and fix, modify or add something, **please** feel free to leave a pull request.